mukaiizawa/Paren/man/man3/concat.md

 The return value will be created anew and none of the arguments will be changed.

 # ERRORS
+## ArgumentError
-Error if the argument data types are not all the same.
+If the argument data types are not all the same.
 However, the symbol `nil` also behaves as an empty list.

 # EXAMPLES